SebastJava/Grub2-theme-Sunshine-LinuxMint/README.md

 4. Next, you need to change your **/etc/defaut/grub** file.
 Open this file as administrator.
 Find the line that starts with: `#GRUB_THEME=`.
 Change it to: `GRUB_THEME=/boot/grub/themes/Sunshine-LinuxMint/theme.txt`.
 Don't forget to remove the `#` sign.
 5. Open your terminal and run this command: `sudo update-grub`.
 If things are OK, you should get this message, among others: `Found theme : /boot/grub/themes/Sunshine-LinuxMint/theme.txt`
 6. Restart your computer and take a look at your new Grub menu.

+### Optional
+There is also a matching screen background for LightDM greeter, your login screen where you pick which user account and session type to use.
+1. Open `/usr/share/backgrounds/` as administrator.
+2. In this folder, add this file: `/sources/Sunshine-background/Sunshine-LinuxMint-login.png`.
+3. Open your LightDM greeter (or another greeter?) preferences and select your new background image.